Enel

-Enel is the 73rd largest company in the world by revenue, with 88 billion in 2021.
-As of 2018, Enel is also the second largest power company in the world by revenue after the State Grid Corporation of China.
-The company is quoted on the FTSE MIB index on the Milan Stock Exchange.
+The company is quoted on the FTSE MIB index on the Borsa Italiana.

 History

 1898–1962: Towards a national policy for electricity

 In 1898, the production of electricity in Italy was 100 GWh, and had a value of over $56 billion by 1960.
-The majority of the electricity was produced by regional private companies, or by companies linked to other industrial bodies, that were both local and regional, by exploiting the specific characteristics of the territory: its hydrogeological resources.
+The majority of the electricity was produced by regional private companies, or by companies linked to other industrial bodies, both local and regional, by exploiting the specific characteristics of the territory: its hydrogeological resources.

-The state subsidised the construction of power stations and other necessary construction work in a territory in order to increase the production of electricity.
-In 1961, the state regulated distribution with unified national tariffs set on the basis of equal consumption classes (through the Equalisation Fund for the Electricity Sector), and by requiring power companies to provide access to electricity for everyone.
+The state subsidised the construction of power stations and other necessary construction work in the territory in order to increase the production of electricity.
+In 1961, the state-regulated distribution, with unified national tariffs set on the basis of equal consumption classes (through the Equalisation Fund for the Electricity Sector), and by requiring power companies to provide access to electricity for everyone.

 In 1962, the government institutionalised the Entity for electricity with the aim of making electricity a means for the development of the country and in order to define a national policy for electricity based on the experiences of other countries such as France and the United Kingdom.